 House to vote on election law overhaul in response to Jan.
 6

-WASHINGTON (AP) — The House will vote on an overhaul of a centuries-old election law, an effort to prevent future presidential candidates from trying to subvert the popular will.
+WASHINGTON (AP) — The House is preparing to vote on an overhaul of a centuries-old election law in an effort to prevent future presidential candidates from trying to subvert the popular will.
 The legislation under consideration Wednesday is a direct response to the Jan.
-6, 2021, insurrection and former President Donald Trump’s efforts to find a way around the Electoral Count Act, an arcane 1800s-era law that governs, along with the U.S. Constitution, how states and Congress certify electors and declare presidential election winners.
-While that process has long been routine and ceremonial, Trump and a group of his aides and lawyers tried to exploit loopholes in the law in an attempt to overturn his defeat.
+6, 2021, insurrection and former President Donald Trump’s efforts to find a way around the Electoral Count Act.
+That arcane 19th century law governs, along with the U.S. Constitution, how states and Congress certify electors and declare presidential election winners.
+Trump and a group of his aides and lawyers tried to exploit loopholes in the law to overturn his defeat.

 At UN, hope peeks through the gloom despite a global morass